levkk/rwf/docs/docs/controllers/websockets.md

 #[async_trait]
 impl WebsocketController for Echo {
-    /// Run some code when a new client connects to the WebScoket server. async fn handle_connection(
+    /// Run some code when a new client connects to the WebSocket server. async fn handle_connection(
         &self,
         client: &SessionId,